 - Keeping your viewers engaged

-But above all, YouTube just wants to make sure it’s providing as much value as possible to its users.
-So aligning yourself with that is the best way to make sure your channel performs well (after all, this is why they have the algorithm in the first place).
+But above all, YouTube just wants to make sure it’s providing as much value as possible to its users so they have an enjoyable experience.
+Aligning yourself with this goal is the best (and simplest) way to make sure your channel performs well (after all, this is why they have the algorithm in the first place).